cduvvuri18/study-indexdb/README.md

-Study and learn how to implement indexes to create disk based databases.
-Written purely in Java.
+Study and learn how to implement disk based index databases work.
+Purely written in Java.
 ================================================================================================

 The primary objective of study-indexdb is to understand the implementation of the indexes with some real usecases, which I believe gives better grasp of these concepts.
 One can try out or extend my code in their test/school projects to use and dig deeper into the indexes.